 The Oasis farmers say that the date palm is holding its head in the fire, but the feet are in the water.
 Which means that as a desert plant it needs a lot of the hot southern sun, temperatures between 30-35 degrees Celsius to bear fruits and therefor a lot of water.
 What means the roots should reach the ground water.
 The plant can grow up to 30 meters and has a life of up to 200 years.
 From an age of seven years the female palm bears every two years.
 The highest yields can be generated between the ages of 30 to 100 years.
 Harvesting time is between October- December with a yield per harvest around 100 kg of dates per palm.

 Algeria with an agriculture land of 413.602 sq.km and the largest groundwater resource in the world offers the best conditions for the Deglet Nour or Queen of Dates as it called.
-That’s why date palms are cultivated in a large part of the Mediterranean coastal area of the Sahara and most isolated oases in the Algerian desert.
+That’s why date palms are cultivated in a large part of the Mediterranean coastal area of the Sahara and in most isolated oases in the Algerian desert.